brunoro/chi2/README.md

 Chi2
 ====
-A pure-C implementation of the [chi2 feature selection](http://nlp.stanford.edu/IR-book/html/htmledition/feature-selectionchi2-feature-selection-1.html), quite used on text classification.
+A pure-C implementation of the [chi2 feature selection](http://nlp.stanford.edu/IR-book/html/htmledition/feature-selectionchi2-feature-selection-1.html) that can handle about hierarchy, quite used on text classification.

 Compiling
 ---------